-As of , shares of common stock were issued and outstanding (which does not include pursuant to our 1999 Plan or other options or warrants to purchase common stock, and which does not include shares of common stock issuable upon conversion of all outstanding shares of our preferred stock).
+As of March 31, 2007, 9,877,690 shares of common stock were issued and outstanding (which does not include 8,136,260 shares of common stock issuable upon exercise of outstanding stock options issued pursuant to our 1999 Plan or other options or warrants to purchase common stock, and which does not include 1,710,990 shares of common stock issuable upon conversion of all outstanding shares of our preferred stock).
 We plan to issue additional stock options to our directors, employees and consultants, and we may issue shares of common stock to sellers of rights to certain pharmaceutical products.
-Giving effect to the sale of shares offered hereby and the conversion of all outstanding shares of our preferred stock, there would be shares of common stock outstanding following this offering.
+Giving effect to the sale of 6,250,000 shares offered hereby and the conversion of all outstanding shares of our preferred stock, there would be 17,838,680 shares of common stock outstanding following this offering.